kent-map/kent/16c/16c-lyly-biography.md

 ...kenne of Douer, which the Maister espying with a chéerefull voyce waking them,...
 ...white Cliffes which easely you may perceiue, are Douer hills, wherevnto is..

+Philatus who suffers from sea-sickness scarcely hears his companion's chatter and is ‘more ready to tell what wood the ship was made of than to answer to Euphues’ discourse’.

 He quickly gained the reputation of England's most fashionable writer of the 1580s.